 We next evaluate aKANs for two binary classification tasks: (i) synthetic two-dimensional tunable datasets and (ii) real-world benchmark datasets.
 Because these problems involve few input features and a low-dimensional output, compact network architectures are sufficient.
 In all cases, the model produces a single scalar output whose magnitude determines the assigned class.

-We first consider the Moons and Spirals datasets (Fig.~\ref{fig:classification}A) \cite{moons,spirals}, which provide controlled settings with progressively more nonlinear decision boundaries.
+We first consider the Moons and Spirals datasets (Fig.~\ref{fig:classification}a) \cite{moons,spirals}, which provide controlled settings with progressively more nonlinear decision boundaries.
 For each dataset, we generate two variants of increasing complexity by varying a single generative parameter: the noise level for Moons (top panels) and the number of spiral turns for Spirals (bottom panels).
-Across tasks, we experimentally explore a range of aKAN architectures, from minimal to larger configurations, and stop increasing complexity once accuracy gains saturate.
-Similarly, we consider ReLU-MLPs with minimal learnable parameters and hidden layers that achieve comparable classification accuracies (within a $<1\%$-point difference).
-Figure \ref{fig:classification}A summarizes the aKAN performance under the specified conditions.
+Next, we experimentally explore a range of aKAN architectures, from minimal to larger configurations, and stop increasing complexity once accuracy gains saturate.
+Similarly, we evaluate ReLU-MLPs with minimal learnable parameters and hidden layers that can achieve comparable classification accuracies (within a $<1\%$-point difference).
+Figure \ref{fig:classification}a summarizes the aKAN performance under these conditions.
 As expected, the required model size increases with the geometric complexity of the decision boundary for both aKANs and MLPs.

 We also evaluate the performance of aKANs in three benchmark datasets: MAGIC Gamma Telescope \cite{magic}, COD-RNA \cite{codrna}, and Skin Segmentation \cite{skin}.
 Our aim is not only to demonstrate feasibility, but also to determine where aKANs offer advantages over conventional neural networks.
 As before, we identify aKANs that balance architectural complexity and accuracy.
 For comparison, we pair each aKAN with a ReLU-MLP whose average accuracy differs by no more than 1\%-point from that of its aKAN counterpart.
-Simulations (Fig.~\ref{fig:classification}B) show that aKANs achieve software-iso accuracy, although the Skin and MAGIC datasets require a larger number of learnable parameters.
-Notably, here we are limited to six learnable parameters per RNPU.
-Thus, learnable parameter count is not optimal for aKANs.
-Instead, comparable accuracies can often be achieved with simpler architectures that have no hidden layer or use only a single RNPU per edge.
+Simulations (Fig.~\ref{fig:classification}b) show that aKANs achieve software-iso accuracy, although the Skin and MAGIC datasets require a larger number of learnable parameters.
+Notably, here, each RNPU accounts for six control-voltage parameters plus the output gain for each EP.
+For classification tasks that do not require complex nonlinear transformations, this level of parametrization may be excessive, making the parameter count per RNPU suboptimal for the aKAN.
+Instead, we observe comparable accuracies with simpler architectures that have no hidden layer or with only a single RNPU per edge..